sdmx-twg/sdmx-rest/v2_1/ws/rest/docs/4_3_structural_queries.md

 The following rules apply:

 - If no version is specified, the latest, whether stable or draft, version or non-versioned artefact should be returned.
 It is therefore equivalent to using the `~` operator.
 - If no agencyID is specified, the matching artefacts maintained by any maintenance agency should be returned.
 It is therefore equivalent to using the `*` operator.
-This would potentially return more than one artefact, if different agencies give the same identifier to a resource (for example, http://ws-entry-point/codelist/*/CL_FREQ, could return more than one codelist if more than one agency is maintaining a codelist with id "CL_FREQ").
+This would potentially return more than one artefact, if different agencies give the same identifier to a resource (for example, http://ws-entry-point/codelist/*/CL_FREQ, could return more than one codelist if more than one agency is maintaining a codelist with id `CL_FREQ`).
 - If no resourceID is specified, all matching artefacts (according to the other criteria used) should be returned.
 It's is therefore equivalent to using the `*` operator.
 - If no artefactType is specified, all matching artefacts of any type (according to the other criteria used) should be returned.
 It's is therefore equivalent to using the keyword `*` operator.
 - If no parameters are specified, the **latest** version (whether stable, draft or non-versioned) of **all** resources, maintained by **any** maintenance agency should be returned.